zmstone/tls-scripts/README.md

 # What

-This directory includes a script `generate-certs.sh` to generate test certificates
+This repo includes a script `generate-certs.sh` to generate test certificates.

 The script generates (but does not overwrite) root CA and client key pairs.
 The root CA issues an intermediate CA which is then used to issue server